 Saint Gabriel Lalemant was the last of the eight Canadian martyrs to arrive in New France.
 He served for the shortest amount of time and was martyred with Saint Jean de Brebeuf.

 Saint Gabriel Lalemant was born in Paris on October 10, 1610.
 His uncle Charles Lalemant was the first Jesuit superior in New France.
 Charles was also the friend and priest of explorer Samuel de Champlain.
 Another uncle, Jerome Lalemant, was a Jesuit priest who served as a missionary to the Huron, established the order of donnes, and wrote many of the Jesuit Relations.

 Thus it seems only natural that Gabriel should follow his uncles into the Order.
 He became a Jesuit at the age of twenty.
 Along with the usual vows of a Jesuit, Gabriel also “added a fourth vow to devote his life to the Indians” (John J. Wynne).
 Historian Angus McDougall notes that Gabriel’s mother must have been extremely devout.
 Five of her six children entered the religious life and she herself, after her children had left home, became a nun.
-Gabriel’s life can thus inspire us as moms to keep praying for our children and their vocations.
+Gabriel’s life can thus inspire us as moms to keep praying for our children and God’s callings on their lives.